-Occupational hearing loss is a serious problem.
-That is why the European Union places hearing loss in the highest category (III) of occupational risks.
-Hearing loss is a chronic condition that has a great impact on your personal life.
+Occupational hearing damage is a serious problem.
+This is why the European Union places hearing damage in the highest category (III) of occupational risks.
+Indeed, hearing damage is a chronic condition, which has a great impact on your personal life.

-You can safely hear a sound at 80 decibels for up to eight hours a day (or 40 hours a week).
-But as soon as this increases, it quickly becomes dangerous.
-With every 3 decibels, the noise doubles and so does the impact.
-This means you can only hear 83 decibels for four hours a day (or 20 hours a week).
-Noise of 103 decibels can damage your hearing in less than five minutes.
-Therefore, hearing protection is necessary to reduce the impact and danger.
+You can safely hear a noise of 80 decibels for up to eight hours a day (or 40 hours a week) but as soon as it increases, it quickly becomes dangerous.
+With every 3 decibels, the noise and thus the impact doubles.
+As a result, in 83 decibels, you may only work for four hours a day (or 20 hours a week).
+Noise at 103 decibels can damage your hearing in less than five minutes.
+Therefore, hearing protection is necessary to reduce the impact and danger of noise.

 |110 dB||immediate||stud gun, circular saw, electric hand drill|